kurtisjunior/your-authors-big-five/README.md

 you can get hold of JS code that makes those requests for you (for use in your own code).

-4. Use the npm `twit` package to connect to Twitter from your server.
+4. If using Twitter: Use the npm `twit` package to connect to Twitter from your server.
 See if you can send a tweet or get some tweet data to check you are connected correctly.

-5. Use the npm package `watson-developer-cloud` to connect to IBM Watson's Personality Insights module from your server.
+5. Use the npm package `watson-developer-cloud` to connect to IBM Watson's Personality Insights module (*__or whichever module you have chosen to use!__*) from your server.
 Play around and see what you do with it.
-See if you can send it some tweets to analyse.
+See if you can send it some information to analyse.

 6. Build out your API, thinking carefully about how you might make your endpoints RESTful.
 Aim to implement at least the following routes:

-  - a route that receives a Twitter username and returns the Big 5 personality insights for that username based on an analysis of their tweets
+  - a route that receives a data from an API and sends it to one of the Watson API services
-  - a route that translates a user's tweets from one language to another
+  - a route that uses two Watson API services

 Feel free to go further and explore what IMB Watson is capable of.
 It also has modules that work with images and analyse them, which could be fun.